coq/ceps/text/052-platform-release-cycle.md

   agreed between Coq devs and the platform devs (dune, make, gmp, gtk...) as well as a set of configure options or env variables for Coq (eg enabling or disabling native_compute, tuning OCaml's GC, tweaking the stack size)

+### Notes about platform versioning

+It's essentially the Ubuntu scheme:
+- YYYY.MM plays the role of a major version, as in Coq's 8.13
+- YYYY.MM.0,  YYYY.MM.1 ... play the role of point releases, as Coq's 8.13.0 ..

+Hence, it is not YYYY.MM.DD byt rather YYYY.MM.XX.

 # Drawbacks